rana-zaid/catalog/README.md

 <br />2. vagrant up.
 <br />3. vagrant ssh.
 <br />4. cd /vagrant.
-<br />5. mkdir catalog.
+<br />5. mkdir item-catalog.
-<br />6. cd catalog.
+<br />6. cd item-catalog.

-__2. Write your Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog     within the VM).__
+__2. Write your Flask application locally in the vagrant/item-catalog directory (which will automatically be synced to /vagrant/item-catalog within the VM).__

-__3. Create a setup application database: catalog/database_setup.py.__
+__3. Create a setup application database: item-catalog/database_setup.py.__
-</br>__4. seed it with fake date catalog/seeder.py.__
+</br>__4. seed it with fake date item-catalog/seeder.py.__

 # Run The Project
 1. Make sure that you have vagrant up and connected to it.
-2. cd into the correct project directory: cd /vagrant/catalog.
+2. cd into the correct project directory: cd /vagrant/item-catalog.
 3. Run python database_setup.py.
 4. Run seeder.py to seed it.
 5. Run item_catalog.py.